What Is The IRS Form 3520?

 - 5% per month, up to a maximum penalty of 25%, of the $100,000+ amount of unreported foreign gifts and/or unreported foreign inheritances (also called foreign bequests), for failure to report the gift or inheritance/bequest on Form 3520, Part IV

-Form 3520 Penalties Can Total Hundreds of Thousands of Dollars
+Form 3520 Penalties Can Total Hundreds Of Thousands Of Dollars

 As an example of the enormous potential size of Form 3520 penalties, consider a US person who inherits a $500,000 home from the foreign estate of her foreign mother.